ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 #### The Wrapper
 Our API will wrap the Slack Webhook.
 We'll open access to the username, user icon, and message.
 We'll hardcode the channel so that your Slack team doesn't get spammed.
-Now we want to simplify access to the Slack API, so we'll be creating a `GET` endpoint and use URL query parameters to configure our messages.
+Now, we want to simplify access to the Slack API, so we'll be creating a `GET` endpoint and use URL query parameters to configure our messages.
 Let's start off by parsing the query into our payload object.
 We'll parse the query using `url` and use environment variables (`process.env.CHANNEL`) to set the channel to which to post to.
 Remember this can be a channel (`#general`) or a user (`@uli`).
 We are setting these variables in our `.env` file.